artemgilmanov/DataStructures/Array/about.md

 Index 5 contains 0.

 Inserting at the Start of an Array

 To insert an element at the start of an Array, we'll need to shift all other elements in the Array to the right by one index to create space for the new element.
 This is a very costly operation, since each of the existing elements has to be shifted one step to the right.
 The need to shift everything implies that this is not a constant time operation.
 In fact, the time taken for insertion at the beginning of an Array will be proportional to the length of the Array.
-In terms of time complexity analysis, this is a linear time complexity:
+In terms of time complexity analysis, this is a linear time complexity: O(N), where N is the length of the Array.
-O
-(
-N
-)
-O(N), where
-N
-N is the length of the Array.

 Here's what this looks like in code.
 Here is the equivalent code in C#: